 Einat Brill Almon, Ph.D.
-Pursuant to Dr. Almon's employment agreement, her current monthly base salary is NIS 69,825 per month.
+Pursuant to Dr. Almon's employment agreement, her current monthly base salary is NIS 69,825 (approximately \$20,200) per month.
 She is also entitled to certain specified bonuses in the event that Protalix achieves certain specified clinical development milestones within specified timelines.
-In addition, vesting of all of Dr. Brill Almon's options and restricted shares will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our 2006 Stock Incentive Plan, as amended.
+In addition, vesting of all of Dr. Almon's options and restricted shares will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our Plan.
 The employment agreement is terminable by either party on 60 days' written notice for any reason and we may terminate the agreement for cause without notice.
-Dr. Brill Almon is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, Company contributions towards vocational studies, annual recreational allowances, a Company car and a Company phone at up to NIS 1,000 per month.
-Dr. Brill Almon is entitled to 29 working days of vacation.
+Dr. Almon is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, company contributions towards vocational studies, annual recreational allowances, a company car, a company laptop and a company phone at up to NIS 1,000 per month.
+Dr. Almon is entitled to 29 working days of vacation.